davidp94/open-decentralized-gds/presentations/august_2018.md

 > Flight happens

+> F&B assets are uniquely identified in the F&B smart contract, and are scanned via NFC via the airplane that shows that they are there

 > ATC does tx on chain to give actual departure time

+> F&B assets are sold, the NFC chip is destroyed when opening the food, meaning that only wasted food is responding to NFC scan, having statistical data on the flight

 > ATC does tx on chain to give actual landing time